IPGP/a-simple-spatial-database/README.md

   - If you want to display the coordinates of the four corners of an image, use the following property names: `lon_tl` (for top left), `lat_tl`, `lon_tr`, `lat_tr`, `lon_br`, `lat_br`, `lon_bl`, `lat_bl`.
   - When you click on an object on the map, a popup displays the `type` property, and also the `date` and/or `name` properties, if they exist in the GeoJSON file.

-(Two GeoJSON files are provided in the `data` directory, as examples.)
+(Four GeoJSON files, one for each type of geometry available, are provided in the `data` directory, as examples.)

 ## Installation